TV Tropes Needs Your Help

 - He was overwhelmed, in strength and power, by Ichigo (the man he wanted to become more powerful); who merged together with Getsuga itself.
 White, the proto-Arrancar, formed the basis of Ichigo's Inner Hollow, who happens to be Ichigo's true Zanpakuto.
 Whooops.

 - The reason Urahara's sealing spell finally works is because the Hogyoku Aizen relied upon so heavily finally took back its power.
-Ichigo speculated that it was actually responding to a secret desire within Aizen to be Brought Down to Normal.
-This is was confirmed to be the case in the Unmasked data book.
+Ichigo correctly speculated that it was actually responding to a secret desire within Aizen to be Brought Down to Normal.

 - I Just Want to Have Friends: After Ichigo and Aizen have their great battle, Ichigo is left feeling this was Aizen's deepest reason for seeking a Worthy Opponent (which he chose to find via Hollowfication).
 At the same time, Aizen disregarded that he was beloved as a captain (especially by Hinamori), and he even pitted friends against one another to suit his plans.